railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

 ### Run the Script

-1. Start the Command Prompt.
-See the [terminal navigation instructions](/installfest/command_prompt) for how to do this.

-2. Navigate to your working directory from a command prompt.
+2. Navigate to your working directory from the command line.
 Don't hesitate to get help from a staff member on this step if you need it -- it's a new way of navigating your computer, so it may be unintuitive at first!